ironfrown/ts_anomaly_detection_by_denoising/README.md

-# Anomaly detection in time series and signals by denoising
+# Anomaly detection in time series by data denoising
+This project aims to apply various denoising techniques to identify anomalies in various forms of time series, e.g. in vibrations, medical or radio signals.

 ## Files
 This repository consists of the following groups of notebooks: